-The BWCA Wilderness Kit is an engaging, hands-on curriculum designed for middle school-aged youth.
-It introduces them to Minnesota’s Boundary Waters Canoe Area Wilderness and helps them explore and discover the wonders of this million-acre wilderness area.
-This energizing curriculum includes all necessary materials, notably exciting games, colorful maps, and age-appropriate activities.
+The Wilderness Kit is an engaging, hands-on curriculum designed for middle school-aged youth.
+It introduces students to the Boundary Waters Canoe Area Wilderness and helps them explore and discover the wonders of Minnesota’s one of a kind wilderness area.
+Covering topics in history, science, and social studies, this energizing curriculum includes exciting games, colorful maps, and age-appropriate activities.